Rose Estes: Career

 As an employee of Tactical Studies Rules (TSR), Rose Estes thought of the idea for the Endless Quest gamebook product line, and wrote the first four books in the series, starting with Dungeon of Dread (1982).
-These first four Endless Quest books were on the Best Seller list for more than six months.
+The first four Endless Quest books, all released in January 1982, were on the Best Seller list for more than six months.
 TSR considered Endless Quest merely a fad, and moved to diversify the mainstream publishing it had begun; Estes and James M. Ward formed an education department for the company, but this failed because TSR did not hire any educational sales staff.
-After contributing extensively to TSR's Dungeons & Dragons Endless Quest series (of which she wrote the first six, as well as others later down the line), she wrote her first full-length novel, Children of the Dragon (1985).
+Estes continued to contribute to Endless Quest, writing five additional books in the series through 1983.
+She wrote her first full-length novel, Children of the Dragon, in 1985.

 After Gary Gygax left TSR, Estes wrote new novels in the "Greyhawk Adventures" series, beginning with Master Wolf (1987) and finishing with The Eyes Have It (1989).
 She continued to write for TSR by writing six volumes in a series of Greyhawk novels.

 She contributed to other series, but continued to write books and start series of her own that, like Children of the Dragon, take place in a fantasy or science fiction world created by her own imagination.
 She also wrote the Golden Book Music Video Sing, Giggle and Grin.

+In February 2026, Estes released a new interactive, Endless Quest-style novel, entitled Into Shadows Deep, published by Savage Realms Gamebooks / Savage Realms Press.
+It is the first book in her new interactive fiction series called Different: The Quest Continues.